eduardokota/eduardokota.github.io/README.md

 Faster compared to Atom or Brackets.
 Package Control is essential.
 Emmet Package is handy to code webapps.
-IMESuport Package is required to type Asian languages.
+IMESuport Package is essential to type Asian languages.